 • Driveway fit: a single car length, easy placement on tight lots

-The 10-yard bin works best for garage cleanouts or attic clear-outs in San Francisco: we set it on driveway boards to protect your surface, and the 2,000-pound weight limit handles a typical load of household junk with room to spare.
+The 10-yard bin handles small projects in San Francisco: garage cleanouts, single-room remodels, or attic clear-outs.
+We set the container on driveway boards to protect your surface, and the 2,000-pound weight limit suits most household debris loads.

-A 10-yard roll-off is the right call for dense C&D debris; the decision is simple: heavy tonnage from a single-story roof tear-off fills the container quickly.
-Use this size for concentrated loads, whereas yard debris container choices handle lighter organic waste in San Francisco.
+A 10-yard roll-off is for jobs with dense tonnage: the call is simple: heavy C&D debris fills the container before the volume looks full.
+It works for a single-story roof tear-off; whereas yard debris container choices handle lighter loads in San Francisco.

 A matte-black 20-yard roll-off dumpster placed alongside a mid-renovation San Francisco home directly on the asphalt driveway, with framing materials and torn-off shingles staged neatly nearby.